-Believe it or not, simply adding supplements to your horse’s feed can help to cut down on the fly population in your barn.
+Believe it or not, simply adding supplements can help to cut down on the fly population in your barn.
 Springtime Supplements’ Bug Off Garlic offers a 24-hour shield against biting insects including flies, when given daily.

 The Team at Springtime Supplements Can Help You Manage Flies in Your Barn